This lemon and blueberry cake has four mouthwatering elements:

 Now add the vanilla and mix that in.
 In a bowl, whisk together the flour and baking powder.
 Add half of this to the mixing bowl, mixing only until it’s just combined.
 As soon as you don't see any flour in the batter anymore, turn the mixer off.
 Avoiding over-mixing prevents a tough, dense cake.
 Then add the milk and sour cream and mix those in.
 If you need a substitute, instead of milk and sour cream you can use the same amount of buttermilk.
 Finally, mix in the rest of the flour mixture.
 Your batter should be quite runny and pale in colour with little flecks of yellow lemon zest.

-Divide the batter between three greased baking pans.
+Divide the lemon cake batter between three greased baking pans.
+Don't worry - we'll add the blueberry soon!
 Tap the pans to level them or spread the batter flat with a spatula.
 The recipe listed below makes a three-layer 6" cake or you can double it for a three-layer 8" cake.
 For mini cakes, use the 6" batter to make four 4" cakes.
 Or of course, you can divide the recipe by four to make just one 4" cake.

 Bake the cake layers at 325F or 160C for 30 minutes.
 The cakes are baked when they don’t wiggle in the middle when you jiggle the pan.
 A toothpick poked into the middle of each cake will come out clean.